Rapper CupcakKe Hospitalized After Tweeting About Suicide

 Fans and friends are rallying around rapper CupcaKKe after she tweeted about committing suicide.

-The 21-year-old performer, née Elizabeth Harris, sounded alarms online when she tweeted on Monday afternoon, "Im about to commit suicide."
+The 21-year-old performer, née Elizabeth Harris, sounded alarms online when she tweeted on Monday evening, "Im about to commit suicide."

 The comment quickly sparked an outpouring of love and support for the young songwriter, with many urging her to seek help.